nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/class-methods.md

 ---
 id: class-methods
-title: Class Methods Inspection Utilities
+title: Inspect Class & Its Methods
 ---

 Powerful utilities for examining and summarizing the instance/static methods and getters of JavaScript/TypeScript classes.
 Analyze class APIs, count methods/getters, and get comprehensive breakdowns—great for meta-programming, documentation tooling, and runtime validation.